juliuskoskela/c-vec/README.md

 typedef struct s_vec
 {
-    uint8_t *memory;    // Pointer to the first byte of allocated memory. size_t  elem_size;  // Size of a vector element in bytes. size_t  alloc_size; // Total size of allocated bytes. size_t  len;        // Length of the used-up part of the vector in
+    unsigned char *memory;    // Pointer to the first byte of allocated memory. size_t  elem_size;  // Size of a vector element in bytes. size_t  alloc_size; // Total size of allocated bytes. size_t  len;        // Length of the used-up part of the vector in